maelyg/ONTViSc-hands-on-training/README.md

 # ONTViSc-hands-on-training
 ## Example of short amplicon product

 **Sample ONT009** is a rubus sample which is infected with Rubus yellow net virus.
-A short amplicon was derived using degenerate primers which enable to separate endogenous versus exogenous RYNV.
+The target is a short amplicon which was derived using degenerate primers that enable to distinguish between endogenous and exogenous RYNVs.
 The product is ~100 bp and fails Sanger sequencing.

 | Primer Name | Primer type | Primer sequence (5’-3’) |
 | --- | --- | --- |